Voice Over Lessons Beginning in June

 Sarasota Studio 2010

-Don’t get me wrong.
-In-depth seminars and workshops are very worthwhile.
+In the overall learning process, voice over seminars and workshops are very worthwhile.
 However, most of the conventional wisdom tells us that one usually walks away from long seminars with a lot of useful notes and maybe four or five very important and memorable pointers.
 So, for me, at least, they should serve as tools to make better what you already do well.
 For a beginner, however, to expect a long weekend program to be your primary source of instruction in building your technique is wishful thinking.

-Performing voiceovers is a great way to make a living.
+Performing voice overs is a great way to make a living.
 Don’t make the mistake of assuming that you can learn to do it overnight.
 It is a process, and it is different for everyone.
 In this business, there are no short cuts.